BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/reactive-local-state_layers-of-state__michael-hladky.png "Layers of State")

 **Persistent Server State** is the data in your database.
 It is provided to the consumer over a data API like REST, GraphQL, Websocket, etc.
 This is very different from **Meta State**, which is information related to the status of a resource that provides us a state.
-I.E. Loading, Error, Success, etc.
+E.g. Loading, Error, Success, etc.

 For persistent and ephemeral client states I will try to use to more simpler wording.
  I will use **Global State** for persistent client state and **Local State** of the ephemeral client state.
-Both live on the client, but they demand completely different handling and a completely different way of treating them.
+Both live on the client, but they demand a completely different way of treatment.

 In this article, I want to focus on the ephemeral state.

-## What is ephemeral state?
+## What is the ephemeral state?

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/reactive-local-state_ephemeral-state__michael-hladky.png "What is Ephemeral State")